fluent/fluent-plugin-opensearch/README.Troubleshooting.md

 }
 ```

-### Cannot push logs to Elasticsearch with connect_write timeout reached, why?
+### Cannot push logs to OpenSearch with connect_write timeout reached, why?

-It seems that Elasticsearch cluster is exhausted.
+It seems that OpenSearch cluster is exhausted.

 Usually, Fluentd complains like the following log: